Kris Longmore

 Time Series Analysis: Fitting ARIMA/GARCH predictions profitable for FX?

-Recently, I wrote about fitting mean-reversion time series analysis models to financial data and using the models’ predictions as the basis of a trading strategy.
-Continuing our exploration of time series modelling, let’s research the autoregressive and conditionally heteroskedastic family of time series models.
-In particular, we want to understand the autoregressive integrated moving average …
+Recently, I wrote about using mean-reversion time series models to analyze financial data and build trading strategies based on their predictions.
+Continuing our exploration of time series analysis and modelling, let’s turn our attention to the autoregressive and conditionally heteroskedastic family of models.
+Specifically, we’ll look into the Autoregressive Integrated Moving Average (ARIMA) and Generalized

 Exploring Mean Reversion and Cointegration: Part 2